 AREA DESCRIPTION OF OFFENCE DESCRIPTION OF PENALTY SECTION OF LEGISLATION Serious Crime Offences (continued) Where the Court orders a person convicted of a serious crime to pay a fine instead of orders the forfeiture of tainted property.
 In default of payment, Court shall impose imprisonment (to be served consecutively to any other form of imprisonment imposed) of: Section 55 MLTPA one year for amounts not exceeding \$1,000 two years for amounts exceeding \$1,000 but not exceeding \$3,000 three years for amounts exceeding \$3,000.
 Rules of remission of sentences of prisoners or release on parole shall not apply Person convicted of a serious crime in Belize or elsewhere or of an offence under this Act.
 Possible ineligibility to be licensed to carry on the business of a financial institution.
-Section 36 MLTPA Terrorist Financing Offences Willfully providing or collecting funds or other property with the intention of using or in the knowledge that they are to be used, in whole or in part, to commit an act or omission, whether in Belize or elsewhere, to carry out an offence as defined in the listed counter terrorism conventions 6 or any other act; or to commit any act intended to cause death or serious bodily injury of a civilian or other person not taking an active part in hostilities in a situation of armed conflict when the purpose of such act is to intimidate a population or compel a government or international organization to perform or refrain from performing an act of any kind; by a terrorist or a terrorist organization.
+Section 36 MLTPA Terrorist Financing Offences Willfully providing or collecting funds or other property with the intention of using or in the knowledge that they are to be used, in whole or in part, to commit an act or omission, whether in Belize or elsewhere, to carry out an offence as defined in the listed counter terrorism conventions or any other act; or to commit any act intended to cause death or serious bodily injury of a civilian or other person not taking an active part in hostilities in a situation of armed conflict when the purpose of such act is to intimidate a population or compel a government or international organization to perform or refrain from performing an act of any kind; by a terrorist or a terrorist organization.
 Upon conviction, in the case of a natural person - to imprisonment of 10 years minimum to life.
 Upon conviction, in the case of a legal person/entity - \$500,000 minimum to \$1,000,000 maximum.
 Section 68 MLTPA

-Counter Terrorism Conventions: Convention on Offences and certain Other Acts committed on Board Aircraft, Convention for the Suppression of Unlawful Seizure of Aircraft, Convention for the Suppression of Unlawful Acts against the Safety of Civil Aviation, Convention on the Prevention and Punishment of Crimes against Internationally Protected Persons including Diplomatic Agents, International Convention against the taking of Hostages, Convention on the Physical Protection of Nuclear Material, Protocol for the Suppression of Unlawful Acts of Violence at Airports Serving International Civil Aviation, supplementary to the Convention for the Suppression of Unlawful Acts against the Safety of Civil Aviation, Convention for the suppression of Unlawful Acts against the Safety of Maritime Navigation, Protocol for the Suppression of Unlawful Acts against the Safety of Fixed Platforms located on the Continental Shelf, Convention of the Marking of Plastic Explosives for the Purposes of Detention, the International Convention for the Suppression of Terrorists Bombings and the International Convention for the Suppression of the Financing of Terrorism.
+&lt;sup>6 Counter Terrorism Conventions: Convention on Offences and certain Other Acts committed on Board Aircraft, Convention for the Suppression of Unlawful Seizure of Aircraft, Convention for the Suppression of Unlawful Acts against the Safety of Civil Aviation, Convention on the Prevention and Punishment of Crimes against Internationally Protected Persons including Diplomatic Agents, International Convention against the taking of Hostages, Convention on the Physical Protection of Nuclear Material, Protocol for the Suppression of Unlawful Acts of Violence at Airports Serving International Civil Aviation, supplementary to the Convention for the Suppression of Unlawful Acts against the Safety of Civil Aviation, Convention for the suppression of Unlawful Acts against the Safety of Civil Aviation, Convention for the suppression of Unlawful Acts against the Safety of Civil Aviation, Convention for the suppression of Unlawful Acts against the Safety of Civil Aviation, Convention for the Suppression of Unlawful Acts against the Safety of Civil Aviation, Convention for the Suppression of Unlawful Acts against the Safety of Civil Aviation, Convention for the Suppression of Unlawful Acts against the Safety of Plastic Explosives for the Purposes of Detention, the International Convention for the Suppression of Terrorists Bombings and the International Convention for the Suppression of the Financing of Terroristm.